Are Christian Affirmations Biblical? (Or Are They Just "Manifestation"?)

 The Result: One leads to self-exaltation; the other leads to humility and worship.

 A secular affirmation says: "I am the architect of my own destiny."
 A Christian affirmation says: "I can do all things through Christ who strengthens me."
-(Philippians 4:13)
+(Philippians 4:13) Ultimately, if your affirmation practice is based in growing your relationship with God and giving Him the glory, even in spite of circumstances, then you are doing it right.

 Powerful Examples of Biblical Affirmations